material-components/material-components-ios/contributing/contributor_guides/releasing.md

 Commit the results to your branch.

-    git commit -am "Bumped version number to $(scripts/release/next {major|minor|patch})." git push origin release-candidate
+    git commit -am "Bumped version number to $(pod ipc spec MaterialComponents.podspec | grep '"version"' | cut -d'"' -f4)." git push origin release-candidate

+## Send the release out for review

+Sent the release-candidate branch out for review:

+    git fetch
+    git checkout release-candidate
+    arc diff origin/master --message-file scripts/release/release_checklist.txt

+Check off each item in the diff's checklist before merging the release candidate branch.

+## Do not land the release candidate

+Before you can merge the release branch into either develop or master you **must** get the release go-ahead from the following clients:

+- Google: must verify that the release branch passes all internal tests.
+If you are a Googler, see the internal "mirroring" document for further instructions.

-## Merge the release branch
+## Merge the release candidate branch

-Once the release has been fully tested and clients have had a reasonable opportunity to test it, you may merge the release into the `develop` and `master` branches.
+Once the release has passed all tests by clients, you may merge the release into the `develop` and `master` branches.

     scripts/release/merge